September has some important dates for your diary.

 The Abbots Bromley Horn Dance takes place on 10 September.
 The Horn Dancers comprising 6 deer-men, a Fool, hobby horse, bowman and Maid Marian, collect the horns from the church at 8am, before performing their dance at locations throughout the village.

-Accompanied by music from a melodeon player, the two teams of three men dance towards each other as if to lock horns and then retreat.
+Accompanied by music from a melodeon player, the 2 teams of 3 men dance towards each other as if to lock horns and then retreat.
 After doing this several times, they pass each other, turn and start again.
 This annual event attracts visitors from around the world.

 If dancing isn’t for you, but pulling faces is, then the world gurning championships is more your thing.